Your Home Studio

 *you do not need headphones to record. (note: bold italics underline) You're not in a soundproofed studio where the only way to communicate with your engineer/director is through cans.
 You're also not Mariah Carey (or whoever fills this joke best when you read it) where you need music in your ears or really need to hear yourself to maintain pitch.
 Sometimes hearing yourself back gets in the way of recording.
 I rarely wear my headphones while recording anymore, but rather just when I edit.

-free-standing boom mic stand🌟 vs. a suspension boom arm.
+A free-standing mic stand (tripod base or weighted round base) vs. a suspension boom arm🌟.
 Basically, standing on the floor vs. attaching to a desk or shelf... or wall, if you're really going for it.
 The cheapest scissor arm is really tricky if your mic is heavy; you want to make sure you have a solid place on which to clamp it because if that thing goes down, it goes down hard.
 If you don’t want to print your copy, you may consider a mount that attaches to you mic stand for your tablet or phone.

 If you do a lot of audiobooks, you may want a desktop stand.
 Here’s one that comes with a pop filter.